VANDAL/prism/docs/source/index.rst

 Welcome to |project|
 ====================

+.. note:: This documentation is still a WIP

 |project| is a framework for observing and analyzing applications.

-.. note:: This documentation is still a WIP

-See :doc:`here for an in depth overview of Sigil2 <overview>`.

 .. toctree::
    :maxdepth: 2